The Copenhagen Fellowship

 About 25 Fellows from around the world will gather in Copenhagen to learn from local experts, activists, politicians, community members, and each other (expect full day program, and some evening and weekend program).

 After the Fellowship, all Fellows are tasked with developing an Action Project within the next 11 months of the Fellowship.
-During this time Fellows meet virtually for the Action Project Lab Series, an online training program designed to assist Fellows implement their projects and to keep in touch with their peers and the Humanity in Action community.
+During this time Fellows meet virtually for our Community Support Hubs, an online training program designed to assist Fellows implement their projects and to keep in touch with their peers and the Humanity in Action community.
 (The workshops will not exceed 2 hours).

 Explore Action Projects